swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

     docker run --rm -p 3000:3000 celestial-bodies-classifier:latest
 ```

+### Test the containerized BentoML model artifact locally

-The BentoML model artifact is now containerized with Docker.
-You can run the
+The BentoML model artifact is now containerized.
+To verify its behavior, serve
-Docker image with the following command:
+the model artifact locally by running the Docker image:

 ```sh title="Execute the following command(s) in a terminal"
 # Run the Docker image
 docker run --rm -p 3000:3000 celestial-bodies-classifier:latest
 ```

 Congrats!
-You have successfully containerized the BentoML model artifact with
+You have successfully containerized the BentoML model artifact using
 Docker.
+You have also tested the container by running it locally.
+The model is
-The model is now ready to be shared on a container registry.
+now ready to be shared on a container registry.

 ### Create a container registry